 Impact on the Museum

-SAWA Museum Academy is a cooperation between
+SAWA Museum Studies Program is a cooperation between

 The project was funded by the Volkswagen Stiftung from 2016 until 2021.

-Since 2021 the project is funded by the German Federal Foreign office and the Sharjah Museum Authority with kind support of the Goethe-Institut.
+Since 2021 the project is funded by the German Federal Foreign Office and the Sharjah Museum Authority with kind support of the Goethe-Institut.